climberig/climberig.github.io/_posts/2014-11-20-understanding-sine-and-cosine.md

 Can you prove that $cotx=\frac{cosx}{sinx}$?

-Everyone have seen this formula before
+Everyone has seen this formula before

 $$
 sin^2x + cos^2x=1
 $$

 It is called [Pythagorean trigonometric identity][pythagorean_trig].
-Usually, it is not well explained where this formula comes from.
-They usually make us remember it in high school.
+Where this formula comes from is not usually well explained.
+They make us remember it in high school.
 Let's see if we can prove it using the definitions above and the [Pythagorean Theorem][pythagorean] which states that $a^2 + b^2=c^2$

 $$
 sin^2x + cos^2x=(\frac ac)^2 + (\frac bc)^2=\frac{a^2}{c^2} + \frac{b^2}{c^2}=\frac{a^2 + b^2}{c^2}
 $$

 Applying the pythagorean equation $a^2 + b^2=c^2$ to the numerator, we get